-Graham, a Whig, was the representative for North Carolina's 1st congressional district from 1845 to 1847.
+Graham was the representative for North Carolina’s 1st congressional district and was a Whig.
+He served from 1845 to 1847.

 From Dec 1833 to Mar 1847, Graham missed 868 of 3,405 roll call votes, which is 25.5%.
 This is on par with the median of 24.6% among the lifetime records of representatives serving in Mar 1847.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1835-Feb 1836||57||12||21.1%||80th|

 |Dec 1838-Mar 1839||145||52||35.9%||74th|

 |Dec 1839-Feb 1840||170||27||15.9%||21st|